PradeepKumarRajamanickam/kurinji/README.md

 ## Features
 - new* Joystick Support: Button & Analog Input
-- new* Event Phase: Ability to set at which event phase an action is active
+- Event Phase: Ability to set at which event phase an action is active
-- new* Action Events: OnActionBegin, OnActionProgress, OnActionEnd
+- Action Events: OnActionBegin, OnActionProgress, OnActionEnd
 - Binding Stack: Ability to Push, Additive Push and Pop bindings
 - JSON/RON Support: Ability to use serialised string to setup bindings
 - Support to set custom strength curve function